rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 		'title' => str_replace(['_', '.html'], ' ', $title)
 	];

-Since we don't want requests to be delivered to the static article files any more (which now only contain the content of each article), we need to put `WebDelivery` in charge of all requests.
+Lastly, we need to put `WebDelivery` in charge of all requests so it can them to the dynamic resources.
 We can do this by passing `index.php` to the web server as "routing file" (or using `mod_rewrite` with *Apache*).

 	$ php -S localhost:8000 index.php

-To keep this tutorial short, I'm not gonna describe how to display comments, but you can find it in the [source code] or try to do it as an exercise.
+To keep this tutorial short, I'm not gonna describe how to display the comments, but you can find it in the [source code] or try to do it as an exercise.

 [source code]: https://github.com/rtens/demo-blog/tree/84e01ef1e1fa8909275301165c40509c4be2032c

 ## [Link Reanimation](https://github.com/rtens/demo-blog/tree/5137eadc067f04bd01e42a79a706006d9371f26d) ##

-Everything seems to be working well until we realise that all links to our articles that we tweeted about are now broken.
+Everything seems to be working well until we realise that all links to our articles that we sent to our friends and proudly tweeted about are now broken.
 Because articles now have the URLs `article.html?article=foo` instead of `articles/foo.html`.
 We have to find a way to map the latter to the former.

-As almost always, there are multiple ways that achieve the same result.
-For example we could do the re-routing on web server level (e.g. with `mod_rewrite`) but let's say if we want to do it in the application so we can stay environment-independent.
+As almost always, there are multiple ways to achieve one goal.
+For example we could do the re-routing on web server level (e.g. with `mod_rewrite`) but let's say that we want to do it in the application so we can stay environment-independent.

-A design goal in all the *watoki* libraries was to avoid "magic" without compromising too much convenience.
-This is achieved by always keeping things *discoverable*.
-This of course works best if you are using an IDE that supports code navigation (like [PhpStorm] - sorry Sublimers) so you can jump to a method definition by simply clicking on it.
-This means you can use the following approach for answering most questions of the form "How can I change X?" in *watoki*.
-So while reading the following explanation, try to follow it by retracing the described paths in the actual code.
+A design goal in all the *watoki* libraries was to avoid "magic" without compromising convenience.
+This is achieved by always keeping things *discoverable* but offering short-cuts for the most common use cases.
+This of course works best if you are using an IDE that supports code navigation (like [PhpStorm] - sorry Sublimers) so you can jump to a symbol definition by simply clicking on it.

+You can use the following approach for answering most questions of the form "How can I change X?" in all libraries of *watoki*.
+I suggest that, while reading the following explanation, to try retracing the described paths in the actual code.

 That said, let's try to find out how *curir* routes requests so we can change it.
 We made sure that all requests are handled by `index.php` where we call `WebDelivery::quickResponse()`, but what happens next?
 With a little digging, we'll find that the call leads to the following code being executed.